Songeo/climate_change_project/README.md

   - `processed`: Cleaned and processed data ready for analysis.

 - **src**: R scripts for the project.
-  - `00_eda.R`: Script for exploratory data analysis.
+  - `00_preprocess.R`: Script with preprocessing of data.
+Create data/processed/panel_data.csv

 - **results**: Contains results of the analysis.
   - `figures`: Graphs and plots generated from the analysis.